 More Cash Reserves

 As a real estate investor, it’s crucial to demonstrate to lenders that you have back up reserves you can draw on if you need them.
 After all, there are times when rental properties will sit vacant in between tenants.
-Lenders expect you to keep up with your payments during these periods regardless of whether you have rental income coming in for the property.
+Lenders expect you to keep up with your payments during these periods regardless of whether you have rental income for the property or not.

 In general, you should show at least six months’ worth of reserves in the bank.
 These funds should be sufficient to cover both personal and rental expenses.

 What Is the Interest Rate for an Investment Property Loan?

 Like any other type of financing, interest rates on rental property loans can vary widely.
 Numerous factors may influence your interest rate and loan terms, such as:

 - Down Payment Size